NavyaG-lab/Tech-writer/on-call_runbook.md

-# On-Call Playbook
+# On-Call Runbook

 This document is a resource for engineers *on-call*.
 The general layout of this document is Alert: Reasoning: Action(s).
-All the alert entries here should be linked with the alerts being sent to our alerting platform.
+All the alert entries here should be linked with the alerts being dispatched from our alerting platform.
+The ["ALERT"] string should be verbatim the same string that is dispatched.

 <hr>